-An illustration of the physical size and weight of the Canon SL2 and the Canon M5 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Canon M5.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the SL2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is somewhat smaller (9 percent) than the Canon SL2.
-Moreover, the EOS M5 is slightly lighter (6 percent) than the SL2.
-In this context, it is worth noting that neither the SL2 nor the EOS M5 are weather-sealed.
+Moreover, the M5 is slightly lighter (6 percent) than the SL2.
+In this context, it is worth noting that neither the SL2 nor the M5 are weather-sealed.